Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 :class:`~pytorch_lightning.lite.LightningLite` enables pure PyTorch users to scale their existing code on any kind of device while retaining full control over their own loops and optimization logic.

-:class:`~pytorch_lightning.lite.LightningLite` is the right tool for you if you match one of the 2 following descriptions:
+:class:`~pytorch_lightning.lite.LightningLite` is the right tool for you if you match one of the two following descriptions:

 - As a PyTorch user, I want to quickly scale my existing code to multiple devices with minimal code changes.